Best IEP Resource for Understanding Florida's Matrix of Services

 If you're looking for a resource that explains how Florida's Matrix of Services actually works — how the five domains are scored, what funding each level generates, and why your district has a financial incentive to undercount your child's needs — the best option is a Florida-specific IEP guide that dedicates serious space to the Matrix system.
 Generic IEP planners from Etsy and TPT don't mention it.
 Wrightslaw doesn't cover it.
 The FLDOE's own parent handbook barely explains it.
 The Matrix of Services is the single most important document in Florida special education that most parents have never seen.

-The Matrix directly controls how much ESE funding the state allocates for your child.
-A student scored at Level 253 generates roughly $10,000 in ESE funding.
-A student at Level 255 generates over $35,000.
-That gap isn't theoretical — it determines whether your district has the resources to staff the services written in the IEP.
+The Matrix directly affects how much ESE funding the state allocates for your child.
+In Duval County for 2025–2026, Levels 251–253 generated approximately $9,667–$10,405, Level 254 generated $21,848, and Level 255 generated $35,154.
+That gap isn't theoretical — it affects the resources associated with the services written in the IEP.
 And because scoring happens behind closed doors using five evaluation domains that most parents can't interpret, districts face almost no accountability for scoring conservatively.

 Why the Matrix of Services Matters More Than You Think